Rithmatist/GameServerEC2Discord/README.md

 9. Invite your app to a Discord server (guild) using the OAuth2 link found at Installation.
 Make sure `applications.commands` is set in the Default Install Settings.

-10. In the project top folder create a `.env` file
+10. In the project top folder create a `.env` file (optional but recommended so the helper scripts can read your credentials automatically)

 ```
 touch .env
 ```

-11. Fill the environment variables required by [`add-slash-commands.js`](scripts/add-slash-commands.js):
+11. Fill the environment variables required by [`scripts/add_slash_commands.py`](scripts/add_slash_commands.py):

 ```ini
 DISCORD_APP_ID=123456789